 If you have private health insurance and depending on your policy, the health fund will generally pay the majority of the hospital fees outlined above.
 The hospital will send the account direct to the health fund.
 The hospital will bill you for any excesses and co-payments your policy may have.
 It is very important that you contact your health fund before your hospital admission to check your level of insurance cover and what excesses and co-payments are payable.

 If you do not have private health insurance, the hospital will require pre-payment of fees before admission.

 These may include medications, blood tests, x-rays and physiotherapy.
 You may also need rehabilitation devices such as crutches or braces.

-Depending on the operation and your health status, Dr South may ask you to have a consultation with a General Physician or other specialist prior to surgery.
-If there are complications or health concerns post surgery, Dr South may ask another specialist to see you in hospital.
+Depending on the operation and your health status, Dr Wheatley may ask you to have a consultation with a General Physician or other specialist prior to surgery.
+If there are complications or health concerns post surgery, Dr Wheatley may ask another specialist to see you in hospital.

 Our staff is happy to advise you further and assist you in understanding the costs of your procedure.
 Please call us to discuss any financial concerns you may have.